Pastoral Care

 Aweni - 'Inspire' (Blue)

-The Houses are led by members of our Senior Leadership team who are motivated to maintain the ‘family feel’ of the school, ensuring a true sense of belonging is nurtured for every student.
+The Houses are led by selected teaching staff who are motivated to maintain the ‘family feel’ of the school, ensuring a true sense of belonging is nurtured for every student.
 Every child is allocated into one of our six houses, with a house name reflecting key aspects of our school vision and values whilst increasing appreciation of our Cornish heritage.
-Our senior leadership team are excited to maintain the strong sense of community (and friendly competition!) which comes with being part of the house system.
+Our house leaders are excited to maintain the strong sense of community (and friendly competition!) which comes with being part of the house system.

 Raising Standards Leads, leading each year group are keen to monitor the progress and development of each child in the cohort, focusing on their academic and personal progress and development and ensuring each student receives the support and guidance they need to remove any barriers to learning.